 Getting to Machu Picchu

-Perched at 2430 metres in the Urubamba Valley in Peru’s south-east, Machu Picchu was never meant to be a destination for passersby.
+Perched at 2430 metres in the Urubamba Valley in Peru’s south-east, Machu Picchu was never intended to be a destination for the passerby.
 Recent developments have brought visiting the site into a more achievable realm, however; public transport runs regularly to the entrance or very nearby and there’s even a luxury hotel within walking distance of its main entry.

-How you get to Machu Picchu is a personal choice and somewhat determines how you experience the Incan citadel: a luxury train ride with air-conditioning and picture windows could be your idea of a holiday or a challenging multi-day hike might be just the kind of adventure you’re looking for.
+How you get to Machu Picchu is a personal choice and determines somewhat how you experience the Incan citadel: your idea of a holiday could be a bus ride with air-conditioning and picture windows or it could be a challenging multi-day hike might be just the kind of adventure you’re looking for.
 Here are the most popular options.

 The Inca Trail is the most popular choice for hikers.
 Generally led by guides over four or five days, the 40-kilometre route traces the footsteps of Incas from the Sacred Valley surrounding Cusco to Machu Picchu and typically leaves from Cusco (although buses bring hikers to a closer starting point).
 There are less crowded routes through the valley – the Salcantay and Lares routes are a little more meandering and arguably more impressive – but most are longer and you’ll meet the same crowds at the top regardless.

 A more accessible option is to hike from Aguas Calientes, the gateway city below.
 From the town, the eight-kilometre ascent to the top takes around 90 minutes, depending on fitness and ability and is, needless to say, a steep climb.